kellertuer/MathSemantics.sty/Readme.md

-# Mathemantics.sty
+# MathSemantics.sty

-This LaTeX package `mathemantics.sty` provides both syntactic and semantic helpers to typeset math in LaTeX.
+This LaTeX package `mathsemantics.sty` provides both syntactic and semantic helpers to typeset math in LaTeX.
 The syntactic layer eases typesetting of formular in general, while the semantic layer provides commands like `\inner{x}{y}` to unify typesetting of inner products.
 These not only unify typesetting of math formulae but also allow to easily adapt Notation if a user prefers to.
 The semantic layer is split into topics.